woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 They serve the purpose of reducing the unlimited to the limited.
 They reduce the unknowable to the knowable.
 They are familiar, a comfortable misery.
 Then we try to escape this prison by improving things, including improving our rules and dogmas.
 This is like decorating our cell with <u>jewels</u>,replacing the iron bars with gold ones.
 Were still in prison.

 The person of wisdom, on the other hand, is free.
 One of the names for awakening is <u>moksha</u> , liberation.
 She's willing to go wherever life leads her.
 She knows nothing, and knows that she knows nothing.
 She has no rules, no guidelines, no security.
 She <u>plunges</u> into the unknown moment-by-moment.
 She is surrendered to Existence, she trusts it totally.
-She is grateful just to be alI've, just to breathe.
+She is grateful just to be alIive, just to breathe.
 If life gives her bitter fruit to eat, she is grateful for it.
 If life gives her sweet fruit,she's grateful for it.
 It's all the same, there's no sweet or bitter.She is simply aware; she watches.

 This awareness is the key.
 If her body-mind cries or becomes sad, she's not identified with it.
 She’s a witness to it,she watches this beautiful flower of sadness.
 She doesn't try to stop it or push it away or distract herself.
 She watches it just as she would watch the clouds in the sky or the <u>ripples</u> on a lake.
 The sadness has its own beauty.